(C) Business and Contracting Officer Representative (COR) Support Specialist

 • Perform cost/price analysis and develop pre/post negotiation memorandum.

-• Conduct contract administration duties i.e. prepare contractor discrepancy reports, draft entries for the Contractor Performance Assessment Reporting System, request for equitable adjustments, cure letters, and default packages.
+• Conduct contract administration duties including preparing contractor discrepancy reports, drafting entries for the Contractor Performance Assessment Reporting System, requests for equitable adjustments, cure letters, and default packages.

-• Support price/cost analysis, contracting procedures, socioeconomic policies as well as be familiar with the Federal Acquisition Regulations, various contract types including best value source selection and low price technically acceptable procedures.
+• Support price/cost analysis, contracting procedures, socioeconomic policies, and be familiar with the Federal Acquisition Regulations, various contract types including best value source selection and low price technically acceptable procedures.

 • Develop Independent Government Cost Estimates (IGCE), Requests for Proposal (RFP), Technical Assessment Review (TAR), Market Research, and Engineering Change Proposal (ECP) processes and procedures.